TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 ### Target interpolation (two-phase transition)

 When the grid pushes new targets (via TARGET_PUSH), Proc2 does not apply them instantly.
-Instead it stores the old targets and interpolates all numeric fields toward the new values over a ramp period.
-This produces smooth transitions between weather states — temperature, humidity, pressure, and wind modifiers ramp gradually rather than snapping.
+It stores the old targets and interpolates all numeric fields toward the new values over a ramp period, so temperature, humidity, pressure, and wind modifiers ramp gradually rather than snapping.

 ```
 progress = 1.0 - (ramp_remaining / ramp_total)